‘Black Panther’: Deleted scenes in cinema history we wish were in the movies

 Has the fact Obi Wan never just straight up told Luke that Darth Vader was his father always bothered you?
 Well according to this deleted scene, the reason is because Yoda forbade him to do so.
 On his deathbed, the Jedi Master declares, “Obi Wan would’ve told you long ago had I let him.”
 So that’s why!

 A deleted scene from James Cameron’s infamous thriller takes a deeper look into Ellen Ripley’s (Sigourney Weaver) grief at the death of her daughter.
 After waking up from nearly six decades of hypersleep, it kinda seemed like Ellen shrugged off the loss.
-However, the scene below shows just how deeply affected her character was by the news (so she’s not a cold bitch after all!)
+However, the scene shows just how deeply affected her character was by the news (so she’s not a cold bitch after all!)

 Blade Runner (1982)